 The CMA Exam has two parts: Part 1, Financial Reporting, Planning, Performance and Control, and Part 2, Financial Decision Making.

 The first part focuses mostly on planning, budgeting, and forecasting, but also emphasizes external financial reporting, performance and cost management, and internal controls.
-This is more the accounting side of the certification, and focuses on the details management accountants will encounter throughout their careers.
+This accounting side of the certification focuses on the details management accountants will encounter throughout their careers.

-The second part focuses mostly on corporate finance and financial statement analysis, but also emphasizes decision analysis, risk management, investment decisions, and professional ethics.
-This is more the management side of the credential and focuses on big-picture items organizations and top managers need to focus on in order to facilitate growth and stability.
+The second part focuses on corporate finance and financial statement analysis in addition to decision analysis, risk management, investment decisions, and professional ethics.
+This is the management side of the credential.
+Part two involves big-picture strategy to facilitate growth and stability of organizations.

 Career Outlook

 Recognition of the CMA certification is growing as employers seek out individuals who can think critically and analyze business operations in order to solve the top problems facing organizations today.
-The CMA certification is globally recognized, meaning management accountants can provide value at international organizations or overseas.
+As a globally recognized certification, management accountants can provide value at international organizations or overseas.

 Pros and Cons Compared to MBA

 When considering the CMA vs MBA, you have to compare the time commitment.
-With the MBA, it’s pretty extensive, but the CMA designation can be completed at your own pace.
+Unlike the time-intensive MBA, the CMA designation can be completed at your own pace.
 You can take the two exams in any order, and you can schedule them at any time.
-The certification is especially attractive to those who have been working in the field but don’t want to go back to school; since they may have already met the experience requirement.
+The certification is especially attractive to those who have been working in the field but don’t want to go back to school, since they may already have the experience requirement.

-The CMA is also attractive because the credential is the same across the board.
-While the MBA varies in ability and attractiveness depending on which institution it’s from, the CMA provides the same exam and same requirements for all candidates.
+The CMA is also attractive because it’s standardized.
+While the MBA varies in ability and attractiveness depending on institution and focus area, the CMA provides the same exam and requirements for all candidates.
+Employers will have no need to investigate the details.

-However, the CMA is more limiting than an MBA.
-While the career opportunities are vast, it doesn’t necessarily segway into any role in business.
+On the other hand, the CMA is more limiting than an MBA.
+While the career opportunities are expansive, it doesn’t necessarily segway into any business role.
 MBA’s may also enjoy a more detailed experience, taking a track that fits their specific career goals, such as public policy, energy, environment, or sustainability.

 MBA